ACL Players Guide for the 22/23 Season

 MONTHLY REGIONAL Tournaments (10 max per region):

-- A Regional Director may run one Monthly Regional Points Tournament for each Division (Advanced, Competitive, Intermediate, Novice) and by Tournament Type (Singles, BYOP, Blind Draw) per month.
+- A Regional Director may run one Monthly Regional Points Tournament for each Division (Open, Advanced, Competitive, Intermediate, Novice) and by Tournament Type (Singles, BYOP, Blind Draw) per month.

 - Tournaments may be run on different days.
 Example: 1st Tuesday of every month is Regional Singles.
 2nd Tuesday of every month is BYOP doubles.
 3rd Tuesday of every month is Blind Draw Doubles, etc…